BURRELL SPECIAL SCENIC ROAD LOCOMOTIVES - WORKS NUMBER ORDER

 SIMPLICITY did not have a bunker crane

 Mrs Alfred Deakin ordered the last Showmans engines from Burrell and John Fowler - SUPREME.
 Although SIMPLICITY was ordered from Burrells A.G.E decided the engine would be completed at Richard Garrett's Leiston Works.
 The engine was delivered directly to the Stratford Mop Fair where she powered a new set of Dodgems.
 Later both engines were sold to Road Engines & Kerr the Scottish heavy haulage company.
 Both had their dynamos removed and their roofs cut back.
-Sadly SIMPLICITY was cut up for scrap but SUPREME survived a few years derelict at Hardwick's yard.
+Sadly SIMPLICITY was cut up for scrap but SUPREME survived.

 2780 EDWARD VII - Built 1905 - Charles Thurston of Norwich